Lubuto/Git_Definitions/README.md

 To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.

+3.How to Remove a Remote

+Use the git remote rm command to remove a remote URL from your repository.